isomerpages/cris-scri-symposium/_programme/Symposium Day 2 (31 July 2026).md

                 </div>
 								<h5 style="margin-top: 1rem" class="programme-title"><font color="#808080">Track 7: From Discovery to Deployment: Cross-Sector Partnerships Accelerating Clinical Translation</font><br>
 “An Integrated Ecosystem to Shorten the Path from Scientific Discovery to Validated Diagnostics and Approved Therapies”</h5>
+Explore how ecosystem partnerships are transforming the healthcare innovation pipeline from research breakthroughs to market-ready innovations.
+In this session, industry leaders and clinicians will share collaborative approaches across sectors, integrated technologies, and streamlined methods that are breaking down silos, accelerating development timelines and expediting healthcare solutions.
           <hr class="my-3 border-primary">
                 <div class="speakers px-2">
                   <div style="display: flex;flex-wrap:wrap;" class="row">